-To simplify building management systems, we developed two products that remove technical complexity, the Box, and the Hub.
+To simplify building management systems, we developed two products that remove technical complexity, the Tower, and the Bridge.
 These innovative devices allow users to set up their management networks quickly.

 Sorry Hamlet, but the question is not: "To be, or not to be".
-It is "To Box or to Hub."
+It is "To Tower or to Bridge."

-What is the difference between The Box and the Hub?
+What is the difference between The Bridge and the Tower?

 Both can communicate with different protocols; whether they are open or proprietary, they also share the same hardware, but though very similar, these devices have a crucial distinction.
-The Box is a remotely managed IoT device that collects data and controls equipment with access to a Cloud Service.
-The Wattsense Hub is a powerful gateway that processes data independently from the Cloud, on-premises.
+The Tower is a remotely managed IoT device that collects data and controls equipment with access to a Cloud Service.
+The Wattsense Bridge is a powerful gateway that processes data independently from the Cloud, on-premises.

-Using the Box, you can create a light BMS to manage building equipment in small to extra large buildings.
+Using the Tower you can create a light BMS to manage building equipment in small to extra large buildings.
 The service follows a Software-as-Service subscription model allowing automatic updates and easy maintenance.

 Management or automation systems in buildings are increasingly becoming the norm worldwide to reduce pollution and energy consumption.
 For example, by 2025, Building Automation Control Systems (BACS) will be mandatory in all tertiary buildings in the EU.
 Property owners and facility managers aim for light BMS that can be quickly installed and configured to comply with these regulations.
 BACS represent all control and automation solutions.
 For example HVAC, BMS can be part of it.